quafzi/symfony-docs/quick_tour/en/03-The-Controller.markdown

 The `requirements` entry defines regular expressions that placeholders must match.
-In this example, if you try to request the `/hello/Fabien.js` resource, you will get a 404 HTTP error, as it does not match the `_route` requirement.
+In this example, if you try to request the `/hello/Fabien.js` resource, you will get a 404 HTTP error, as it does not match the `_format` requirement.

 The Response Object
 -------------------